travel guide

 Also, read about the shorter and easier Poonhill Trek in Nepal.

-What Is A Local Bus In Nepal Like?
+What Is a Local Bus in Nepal Like?

-• The buses are primarily crowded-carrying people beyond their capacity.
+• The buses are primarily crowded, carrying people beyond their capacity.

-Tea house Cost During Langtang Valley Trek
+Tea House Cost During Langtang Valley Trek

 Surprisingly, the cost of hotels in Langtang is relatively low.
 Well, it’s not hotels, to be precise; the basic accommodation along the trekking routes of Nepal is called tea houses.
 Tea houses are tiny guest houses run by the locals and provide only rudimentary facilities for the trekkers.
 It’s a small part of the Langtang Trek cost.

 Since most of these tea houses have been rebuilt after the massive destruction of the 2015 earthquake, the latest ones are made with Western technology.
-You can get the room on sharing basis ( 2 to 3 single beds), and the cost of the rooms is $5 to $8.
-Even though this rate is slightly higher than other trekking routes ( Like Annapurna Base Camp); however, they are way more equipped and clean.
+You can get the room on a sharing basis ( 2 to 3 single beds), and the rooms cost $5 to $8.
+Even though this rate is slightly higher than other trekking routes ( Like Annapurna Base Camp), they are way more equipped and clean.

 • You need to pay a few dollars ($2 to $4) for getting a hot water shower at such an altitude.